Portland Aquarium (art installation)

 2025 exhibit by American artist Mike Bennett in Portland, Oregon, U.S.

-Portland Aquarium is an art installation by American artist Mike Bennett, established in Portland, Oregon on June 6, 2025.
+Portland Aquarium is an art installation by American artist Mike Bennett, established in Portland, Oregon, on June 6, 2025.
 The educational and immersive exhibit opened at Southwest Alder and Broadway in downtown Portland in collaboration with the nonprofit organization Elakha Alliance and Big Fish Lab.
-Portland Aquarium features approximately 100 cartoon paintings of various animals on plywood, some of which are animated.
-Visitors are provided a field guide developed by a marine biologist, which also has illustrations of marine life by Bennett, and navigate a fictional environment with a story line plus works by composer RAC (André Allen Anjos).
+Portland Aquarium features approximately 100 cartoon paintings of various sea animals on plywood, some of which are animated.
+Visitors are provided a field guide developed by a marine biologist, which also has illustrations of marine life by Bennett, and navigate a fictional environment with a story line and music provided by composer RAC (André Allen Anjos).
+The exhibit is slated to close on October 4, 2026.